robertknight/react-testing/README.md

  * React (obviously). v0.13 is used for [shallow-rendering support](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering) which enables testing of rendering of a single level of the component tree in isolation.
  * [Mocha](http://mochajs.org/) and chai are the basic testing frameworks used, these were chosen as they are popular, polished and well documented.
-The
  * [Webpack](http://webpack.github.io/) is used to package the tests for running/debugging in the browser.
  * [jsdom](https://github.com/tmpvar/jsdom) is used for testing of rendering DOM components outside of the browser.
 Version 4.x is used which requires iojs.